derickandrade/Design-Atlas/atlas-docs/docs/components/demos/alert.md

 #### Icon
 Icons enhance user recognition and allow for more concise messaging.
 Each message type (e.g., "success") is paired with a distinct icon to ensure quick identification.

-* **Do:** Customize the icon in notice messages or hide it if needed.
-* **Don't:** Avoid removing or replacing the icon in warning, error, and success messages, as it reinforces the meaning of their respective statuses.

 #### Alert Text
 The alert text should be as clear and concise as possible, providing feedback to users.
 If applicable, it may also suggest next steps.